LBeghini/Algebra-of-Sets/README.md

 ## About

-Algebra of Sets is an application developed for the discipline of Discrete Mathematics in order to deepen the knowledge about set theory.
-It implements functions about operations between sets.
+Algebra of Sets is an application developed for an assignment of a Discrete Mathematics class.
+It  implements the basic operations related to sets.

-## Tecnologies
+## Technologies

 * C Language